Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Introduction

 \paragraph{This work.} We develop a unified, curvature-aware framework for simultaneously allocating and pruning model capacity across layers under a global resource constraint.
 Our central quantity is the \emph{curvature-adjusted layer gain}:

 where $g_k$ is the layer-$k$ gradient and $\widetilde{H}_{kk}$ is a positive-definite surrogate for the layer-restricted Hessian block.
-We show that $\zeta_k^{2}/2$ equals the maximal second-order decrease in the training objective achievable by updating layer $k$ alone, and that the ranking of layers by $\zeta_k^2$ is consistent with the ranking by locally reducible empirical risk up to a controlled approximation gap.
-Normalized scores $q_k = \zeta_k^2 / \sum_j \zeta_j^2$ then drive two complementary convex programs: \begin{itemize}[noitemsep] \item \textbf{Capacity allocation} (Section~\ref{sec:alloc}): given a global hardware budget $B$, distribute additional capacity (e.g., LoRA rank or mixture-of-experts slots) preferentially to high-$q_k$ layers, with diminishing log-returns penalizing over-allocation.
+We show that $\zeta_k^{2}/2$ is the maximal decrease of the regularized layer-restricted quadratic model.
+Appendix~\ref{sec:bias} bounds its approximation error for the nonlinear empirical objective; for layers $k$ and $\ell$, the induced ordering is certified whenever $\tfrac12|\zeta_k^2-\zeta_\ell^2|>\varepsilon_k+\varepsilon_\ell$, where $\varepsilon_k$ and $\varepsilon_\ell$ bound their respective approximation errors.
+With the normalized scores $q_k = \zeta_k^2 / \sum_j \zeta_j^2$, we then derive two complementary convex programs: \begin{itemize}[noitemsep] \item \textbf{Capacity allocation} (Section~\ref{sec:alloc}): given a global hardware budget $B$, distribute additional capacity (e.g. mixture-of-experts slots) preferentially to high-$q_k$ layers, with diminishing log-returns penalizing over-allocation.
 The program admits a closed-form \emph{curvature-weighted water-filling} solution, computed in $O(K\log 1/\varepsilon)$ via bisection.

 \item \textbf{Capacity pruning} (Section~\ref{sec:mdl_programs}): given a global sparsity target $S$, remove parameters aggressively from the low-$q_k$ layers while protecting the high-gain layers from degradation.
 The program is strongly convex with a unique closed-form minimizer, again computed by bisection. \end{itemize}